 This growing marketplace comes with rapidly developing competition for those looking to break out in the world of video game streaming.
 After all, with numerous popular Twitch streamers already getting millions of views per stream, how can a new streamer possibly compete?

 Our goal is to help you tackle this very challenge.
 As dedicated gamers ourselves, we’ve watched plenty of Twitch streams over the past couple of years.
 Over this period of time, we have noticed a few key things that set the best streamers apart from the competition.
-With this in mind, let’s jump into some Twitch tips on how to amp up your streaming like a pro.
+With this in mind, let’s jump into some Twitch streaming tips on how to amp up your streaming like a pro.

-Tip 1: Invest In The Right Equipment
+Tip 1: Invest In Twitch Streaming Equipment

 You’ve probably run into some videos (whether they be on Twitch, YouTube, or another platform) that are nearly unwatchable due to their poor quality.
 From blurry images to terrible audio, these content creators have missed the mark in almost every way.

-When it comes to Twitch streaming, you’ll want to make sure to invest in a good camera so viewers can see your reactions in real-time.
+When it comes to Twitch streaming, you’ll want to make sure to invest in a good streaming camera so viewers can see your reactions in real-time.
 More importantly, you should invest in a high-quality microphone to ensure that you’ll always have crystal-clear audio while gaming.

 Most of the time, the real reason people watch live streams of video games is for the commentary.
 Being able to provide entertaining gameplay is important, but the most popular Twitch personalities (think Ninja or DrDisRespect) attract huge numbers of viewers with their entertaining banter and audience engagement.
+So much, that Ninja moved to Mixer a few months back and hundreds of thousands of fans followed just to keep watching him.

 However, don’t feel like you need to spend hundreds of dollars on new equipment.
 Instead, read reviews on popular sites like Amazon and invest in equipment you can afford.